Feb 24, 2025

 Hiring strategy

-Team composition, seniority and location have a massive influence on the cost of your project due to the difference in rates and hiring costs.
 Will you put together an in-house web dev team from scratch?
 Scale your existing tech team to develop a portal?
 Or use the pros of the dedicated team model to outsource your project to a nearshore or offshore provider?
 Choosing a suitable hiring strategy will help you develop a web portal at an affordable cost.

 We’ve talked about how to estimate web portal development and mentioned major factors that influence the bottom line.
 Now let’s go through a few tried-and-true strategies that can help you reduce the cost of your project.

-4 tips to reduce the cost of developing a web portal
+5 tips to reduce the cost of developing a web portal

-Start with profound business and tech analysis
+Start with profound research and roadmapping

-Leverage integrations and API
+Leverage integrations and reusable components

 Choose agile development

-Agile approach is an industry standard for cost effective software development.
-It implies building a product in a series of cycles, frequent testing and dynamic adjustment based on user feedback and changing requirements.
+Agile approach is an industry standard for cost-effective software development.
+It implies building a product in a series of cycles, frequent testing, and dynamic adjustment based on user feedback and changing requirements.
 As a result, it helps create a value-driven product and avoid building irrelevant features.

 Outsource to a reliable tech partner